-“Science, Medicine, and Society” focuses on ethical, social, and political controversies in a variety of medical and health fields.
+“Science, Medicine and Society” focuses on ethical, social, and political controversies in a variety of medical and health fields.
 Research topics include biomedical engineering, nursing, pharmaceutical and insurance industries, health care, mental illness, alternative and experimental healing techniques, hospice, hospitals, and midwives.
 Students can also study aspects of medical training and the doctor-patient relationship.
-NOTE: THIS TOPIC IS ALSO OFFERED ON COLLEGE AVENUE AND LIVINGSTON CAMPUSES.

 What activities are we expected not to entertain publically or even privately?
 Sexual deviance, death rituals, illicit drug use—why do certain taboos both appall us and appeal to us at the same time?
 And who gets to decide what's forbidden?
 In this course we will consider how our ideas of transgressions have changed throughout the years and what new codes of conduct we're expected to abide by today.
 Topics of exploration include all things offensive, disobedient, and unmentionable.